Bringing Reuse & Flexibility to Enterprise Content Management

 By adopting a flexible content strategy based on building independent, reusable content blocks, storing them in a central location, and separating content from presentation — what we call The Building Block Method — organizations can quickly respond to unforeseen changes, reuse existing content with new context and deploy new content iteratively at the point of need, in any number of formats.

 Organizations must be willing to challenge the status quo and reexamine their existing content strategy, processes and tools to stay ahead of the curve.
 Shifting to a flexible approach designed for reuse and scalability is possible with the right foundation.
 That doesn’t mean throwing away the tools you have in place.
-Instead, integrate your Learning Technology Ecosystem and figure out where you need to fill in the gaps.
+Instead, integrate your Content Management Technology Ecosystem and figure out where you need to fill in the gaps.
 The more complex and diverse your content, the more you need to look at it from an enterprise level.

 If content volume, maintenance and scale are not beyond the reasonable ability of an individual or team to manage, a simpler tool set is probably enough.
 If, however, an organization employs a more complex content management strategy — which can cause content deliverables to increase exponentially when multiple products, audiences, roles and languages come into play — a more robust configuration of tools and platforms is likely going to be required.